 Database Design skill

 Database Design is an agent skill for AI coding assistants (Claude Code, OpenClaw, Cursor, Codex).
-Schema design, indexing, migrations, query optimization, and PostgreSQL patterns for production systems.
+Relational schema design and data modeling — normalization, denormalization, indexing strategy, safe migrations, N+1 fixes, and PostgreSQL patterns for production.
+Use when designing or evolving a schema, choosing indexes, writing a zero-downtime migration, modeling relationships, or deciding when to denormalize.
 Install with: npx skills-ws install database-design.

 devv1.0.0Updated